Routes

 The M8 motorway connects the cities of Glasgow and Edinburgh.
 It is of great economic importance to Scotland and is a strategic transport link.
 It was built in several stages, the majority of which were completed between 1965 and 1980.
 The route has both rural and urban characteristics, and with traffic flows upwards of 150,000 vehicles per day, is amongst the busiest motorways in Europe.
 What was once known as the Glasgow Inner Ring Road makes up the urban section to the north and west of Glasgow city centre.

-By 1960 the Scottish Office had a stated desire to upgrade the A8 between Greenock and Edinburgh as part of plans to modernise Scotland’s infrastructure and provide a much-needed boost to economic output.
+By 1960, the Scottish Office had a stated desire to upgrade the A8 between Greenock and Edinburgh as part of plans to modernise Scotland’s infrastructure and provide a much-needed boost to economic output.
 Government White Papers, notably 1963’s “Central Scotland: A Programme for Growth”, reinforced this intention, although it wasn’t until nearer 1965 that it was confirmed which sections of the route would be completed to motorway standard.

-Target 1 of Glasgow’s plan intended that the M8 between Hillington and Baillieston (including the Glasgow Inner Ring Road north and west flanks) would be complete by 1975.
+Target 1 of Glasgow’s plan intended that the M8 between Hillington and Baillieston (including the Glasgow Inner Ring Road north and west flanks) would be completed by 1975.
 This was achieved by April 1980, with construction taking place in phases from November 1965.
 The completed route, approximately 20 miles long, cost around £120 million to build and is valued at more £1.5 billion in today’s prices.
 The route was completed through several major construction contracts, some of which were of considerable scale.
 These schemes were provided with 75% grant assistance from the Scottish Development Department.

-M8 Motorway Construction Summary
+M8 Construction Summary

 Contract